Why hiding WordPress admin menus isn't enough?

 WordPress does not separate visibility from capability.

-What actually works
+What can actually work?

-That means:
+That includes:

-• Controlling plugin installation
+• Keeping plugin installation and removal controlled

-• Protecting sensitive areas
+• Keeping sensitive areas safe from unintended changes

 A practical approach